arttuladhar/learn/content/Kubernetes/CKAD/02_Core_Concepts.md

     restartPolicy: Never
 ```

 Ports are another important part of container configuration.
-If you need a poart that the container is listening on to be exposed to the cluster, you can specify a `containerPort`
+If you need a port that the container is listening on to be exposed to the cluster, you can specify a `containerPort`

 *my-containerport-pod.yml*